 In some ways this change discussed in Learning from the Laboratory is reflected in U.S. commercial hobby wargaming.
 Take for instance the rise of card-driven games (CDGs) with event cards that go beyond battlefield conditions.
 Many a “wargame” like Twilight Struggle are more political than military.
 One could argue that the entire GMT Games COIN series or almost any Brian Train-designed wargame is as much as—if not more—a political contest than actual kinetic combat.

 There are also more direct connections.
 Learning from the Laboratory points out that the U.S. commercial computer wargame, Command: Modern Air Naval Operations (CMANO) from Matrix Games is an inspiration for the PLA (p.
 19).
-CMANO draws much of its inspiration from the Harpoon-series from Admiralty Trilogy Group (ed note: the full backstory on this one is it’s own mini-series length made-for-TV-movie).
+CMANO draws much of its inspiration from the Harpoon-series from Admiralty Trilogy Group 2.
 Although not widely discussed, Academy Games supports defense wargaming; I heard Uwe Eickert once say that Agents of Mayhem: Pride of Babylon was based on a Battle of Fallujah game they designed for a government customer.
 I wonder what other commercial wargames, computer or not, serve as direct (or even indirect) inspiration to the PLA?